-Below is the text for this short video story about optimism vs pessimism, as well as 5 benefits of optimism.
+Here’s the text for this short video story about optimism vs pessimism, as well as 5 benefits of optimism.
+Watch the video above.

 Where’s the Pony?